National Conservatives Coordinated State Lockdown Protests

 Lawyers aligned with socially conservative causes have filed their own lawsuits against governors.

-As the protests spread, so, too, is their astro-turf support from well-connected conservative wire-pullers:
+As the protests spread, so, too, is their astroturf support from well-connected conservative wire-pullers:

 A law firm that advises the Trump Organization, Michael Best, is representing members of a new protest group in North Carolina called ReOpenNC.
 Michael Best’s ranks include the former Trump chief of staff Reince Priebus, the former deputy White House counsel Stefan C. Passantino and the current senior counsel at the Trump campaign, Justin Clark.